zephyrproject-rtos/trusted-firmware-m/docs/user_guides/services/tfm_sst_integration_guide.md

 The reference encryption policy is built on AES-GCM, and it **may** be replaced by a vendor specific implementation.
-The SST service abstracts all the cryptographic requirements and specifies the required cryptografic interface in `secure_fw/services/secure_storage/crypto/sst_crypto_interface.h`
+The SST service abstracts all the cryptographic requirements and specifies the required cryptographic interface in `secure_fw/services/secure_storage/crypto/sst_crypto_interface.h`

-Currently, the SST service cryptographic operations are implemented in `secure_fw/services/secure_storage/crypto/sst_crypto_interface.c`, using mbed TLS library.
+Currently, the SST service cryptographic operations are implemented in `secure_fw/services/secure_storage/crypto/sst_crypto_interface.c`, using Mbed TLS library.

 ### SST Service Features Flags